shreyansh26/RevOpiD/README.md

 Review Opinion Diversification
 ==============================

 A project I worked on in my 3rd Semester.
-RevOpiD was a shared task in IJCNLP 2017, Taipei, Taiwan.
-[Task](https://sites.google.com/itbhu.ac.in/revopid-2017)
+[RevOpiD](https://sites.google.com/itbhu.ac.in/revopid-2017) was a shared task in IJCNLP 2017, Taipei, Taiwan.

 I implemented three approaches of solving the problem -
 1. Opinion Feature Mining (**Mining Opinion Features in Customer Reviews** (Liu et al.))